-- If a flat or shallow roof form is proposed, the area of the second floor shall be reduced to an area of 60% of the total floor area beneath it. - Where the distance from a floor to the floor above, or where there is no floor above, to the top of the roof joists, exceeds 3.75 m, an amount equal to the area of the floor below the excess height shall be included in the calculation of floor area. - A clear pathway that is a minimum of 1.0 m wide (3.3 ft.) shall be provided from the sidewalk or street to the front door of the garden suite. - Cantilevered balconies are not permitted on the front, interior side, or rear yard elevations of a garden suite. - Garden suites shall have individual unit identity numbers that are illuminated at night.
+- If a flat or shallow roof form is proposed, the area of the second floor shall be reduced to an area of 60% of the total floor area beneath it. - A clear pathway that is a minimum of 1.0 m wide (3.3 ft.) shall be provided from the side-walk or street to the front door of the garden suite. - Cantilevered balconies are not permitted on the front, interior side, or rear yard elevations of a garden suite. - Garden suites shall have individual unit identity numbers that are illuminated at night.
 Unit numbers shall be located on the garden suite and in a clearly visible location along the nearest street frontage. - The relevant provisions of Section 5 and 7 of the Zoning Bylaw shall apply.